squarism/squarism.github.io/_posts/2024-05-05-a_network_in_rust_part_1.markdown

 A MAC address is what was in the `ether` field from the ifconfig screenshot we saw earlier.
 It's a series of bytes in hex.
 An ethernet device has one but also _dumb switches_ use them for passing along packets.
 We'll talk about switches more in later posts but for now know that we have at least two things that need to know about MAC addresses.
 Without explaning each one now, these are the things we will find out that we need to have MAC addresses for:

 1. An ARP broadcast asks the local network if anyone knows about the ownership of an IP address
-2. A switch keeps a copy of MAC addresses in a table
+2. A switch keeps a copy of MAC addresses it has seen in a table called a CAM table
-3. An ethernet interface has its MAC address sometimes burned onto a ROM
+3. An ethernet interface has its MAC address usually burned onto a ROM

-So, this MAC concept is coming up a lot.
+So, this MAC address concept is coming up a lot.
 We should model a `MacAddress` type.
 We'll also want to print this out in a friendly format for debugging so we will make a `.to_string()` method.

 ```rust
 pub type MacAddress = [u8; 6];